 Elaborating on Vestager's comment, a Commission spokesperson said: "At the G7 digital ministerial in Takasaki Japan on 29-30 April, EVP Vestager proposed internationally agreed guardrails on AI that companies can comply with voluntarily until the AI Act is in force in the EU.
 This proposal was picked up by G7 leaders, who last Saturday agreed in their Communique to launch the 'Hiroshima AI Process', with the aim of designing such guardrails, in particular for generative AI."

-Add to that, as Breton notes, the incoming DSA and DMA may create further hard requirements that AI app makers will need to abide by, depending on the nature of their service, in the coming months and years as those rules start to apply on digital services, platforms and the most market-shaping tech giants (in the case of the DMA).
+Add to that, as Breton notes, the incoming DSA and DMA may create further hard requirements that AI app makers will need to abide by, depending on the nature of their services, in the coming months and years as those rules start to apply on digital services, platforms and the most market-shaping tech giants (in the case of the DMA).

 Nonetheless the EU remains convinced of the need for dedicated risk-based rules for AI.
-And, it seems, is keen to double down on the slated 'Brussels effect' its digital lawmaking can attract by announcing an stop-gap AI pact now.
+And, it seems, the Commission is keen to double down on the slated 'Brussels effect' its digital lawmaking can attract by announcing an stop-gap AI pact now.

-In recent weeks and months, U.S. lawmakers have also been turning their attention to the fraught question of how best to regulate AI -- with a Senate committee recently holding a hearing in which they took testimony from OpenAI's CEO Sam Altman, asking him for his thoughts on how to regulate the technology.
+In recent weeks and months, U.S. lawmakers have also been turning their attention to the fraught question of how best to regulate AI -- with a Senate committee recently holding a hearing in which it took testimony from OpenAI's CEO Sam Altman, asking him for his thoughts on how to regulate the technology.

 Google may be hoping to play the other side by rushing to work with the EU on voluntary standards.
 Let the AI regulation arms race begin!